marionwalton/media-and-society/10_gender_1.md

 ---
 layout: page
 title: 10.1.
-Gender in advertising
+Case study - Gender in advertising
 ---
 #  Gender in advertising
 {: .no_toc }